walubeisack/FinalProject/README.md

 ![average_landcover_values_in_redzone](https://github.com/walubeisack/FinalProject/assets/165956747/c976ddae-465b-4c5c-ae20-1bdd479590be)

-I am yet to find out how much cropland is in the the restricted area compared to cropland in restricted areas.
+I am yet to find out how much cropland is in the restricted area compared to cropland in restricted areas.
 I made a land cover types and pixels count table using;

 ```SQL